 Spring will soon be upon us and Aldourie will literally reap the rewards of last year’s work out on the Estate grounds.
 It may not seem possible right now, with the high winds and heavy rain battering the soil and whipping around the foliage.
-But, once winter has left us for another year, all the dedication and hard work of the Castle’s gardening team will come to fruition.
+But at this exclusive use venue in Scotland, once winter has left us for another year, all the dedication and hard work of the Castle’s gardening team will come to fruition.
 The benefits of those long hours of sorting, mulching, digging and planting will have been worth the wait.

 By the end of summer into early autumn of 2018 the dozens of differing shaped soil beds were showing signs of life, abundant in green.
 But now that spring 2019 is nearly here, a kaleidoscope of colour, scents, patterns and textures will be unveiled within the red brick and natural stone border of the walled garden.